Automattic/vip-go-ci/README.md

 ### Configuration via repository config-file

 A few options can currently be configured via a repository config-file.
-This way, users with commit-access to a git repository can influence the behaviour of `vip-go-ci`.
+This way, users with commit-access to a git repository can influence the behaviour of `vip-go-ci` when it scans the repository.
 The idea is to allow users flexibility in how scanning is performed.
 Various sanity checks are made to the configuration options read.
 The options that can be specified via repository options are outlined below.
-Any default configuration is overwritten during run-time by the new value, should it be valid.
+A default configuration option is overwritten during run-time by the new value, should it be valid.

 The feature can be enabled or disabled via `--repo-options`; by default it is disabled.
 To use the feature, make sure a `.vipgoci_options` file can be found at the root of the relevant git-repository, containing something similar to this: